 Taking a steamy experience, running your dishwasher and washing garments are only a couple examples of the home conveniences that necessitate hot water.

 You probably don’t notice your water heater is going bad until you experience cold water coming from your showerhead.
-If you’re alert to these cues, you won’t miss out on hot showers.
+If you’re aware of these cues, you won’t miss out on hot showers.

 - Discolored Water